barryclark/jekyll-now/README.md

 If you have Ruby up and running, you can simply run the following command:
 `gem install jekyll`

 You may get some permission denied error.
-Which is fine.
 You'll just have to head on over to http://rvm.io/ which stands for Ruby Version Manager.
 You can use this to manage your gems.
 Install rvm: `\curl -sSL https://get.rvm.io | bash -s stable`

 Run the following command once rvm is installed: